Anadrol vs. Superdrol: Comparing Side Effects

 • Purpose: Advertised for muscle enhancement and strength gains.

-Bodybuilding Benefits
+Bodybuilding use

-• Typical Dosage: Users generally take between 10mg to 20mg per day.
+• Typical dosage: 10mg to 20mg per day.

-How Does Anadrol Affect the Body?
+How does Anadrol affect the body?

 Muscle Mass Increase